How Pink Floyd Remembered Syd Barrett on ‘Wish You Were Here’

 "We were all having to assess what we were in this business for – whether we were artists or businessmen," Gilmour said in the 2012 documentary The Story of Wish You Were Here.
 "Having achieved the sort of success and money out of it all, it could fulfill anyone's wildest teenage dreams, why we would still continue to want to do it?
 Roger has said he thinks we may have been finished at that point, and he may have been right."

-It also didn't help that, as drummer Nick Mason said in a separate interview filmed for the movie, the band didn't exactly have a ton of material stored up for their next album.
+It also didn't help that, as drummer Nick Mason said in a separate interview filmed for the movie, Pink Floyd d didn't exactly have a ton of material stored up for their next album.
 After spending years rotating through the industry's tour-and-record cycle, they hunkered down on their Dark Side follow-up basically bereft of material — and some of the songs they had written ended up being thrown out of the running order.

 The songs in question, "Raving and Drooling" and "You Gotta Be Crazy," were excised from the album after a fight between Waters and Gilmour, prompted because Waters felt the songs they had didn't hold together as a cohesive whole.
 In his view, it was better to expand one particular track — titled "Shine On You Crazy Diamond" — into a bookend that essentially enveloped the rest of the record.
 As Waters later revealed, the piece was largely inspired by his heartbreak over the self-imposed exile of the band's founding guitarist and first leader, Syd Barrett.

 "I’ve never read an intelligent piece on Syd Barrett in any magazine, never," Waters says in Mark Blake's Comfortably Numb: The Inside Story of Pink Floyd.
 "I wrote and rewrote and rewrote and rewrote that lyric because I wanted it to be as close as possible to what I felt.
 There’s a truthful feeling in that piece.
 That sort of indefinable, inevitable melancholy about the disappearance of Syd.
 He’s withdrawn so far away that he’s no longer there."

 Listen to Pink Floyd's 'Shine On You Crazy Diamond'